devops329/devops/instruction/curiosityReport/curiosityReport.md

 🔑 **Key points**

-- Curiosity is a foundational trait for successful software engineers
+- Curiosity is a foundational trait for successful software engineers.
+- You need to create a curiosity report before the end of the course.

 ---